 Adv.
-Bruria Lekner, The Head of the Firm
+Bruria Lekner, Firm Head

-Her clientele includes Israel’s major banks and large public entities, including leading financial institutes, government companies, public companies, municipal companies, Moshavim, shopping malls, construction companies and real estate initiators.
+Her clientele includes Israel’s major banks and large public entities, including leading financial institutes, government companies, public companies, municipal companies, Moshavim, shopping malls, construction companies, and real estate initiators.

 Adv.
 Rafi Shaham, Managing Partner

 Adv.
 Shaham specializes in real estate, facilitating large-scope commercial projects and managing receiverships for troubled real estate projects.
 He has extensive knowledge of the legal-commercial aspects of real estate projects in the framework of receiverships.

 Adv.
 Shaham was appointed by the courts to serve as the receiver of troubled real estate projects and managed numerous commercial projects, industrial facilities, hotels and real estate projects.
 He specializes in counseling companies that own shopping malls and commercial centers and their management companies and advises shopping malls in lawsuits against tenants and legal proceedings against municipalities on matters of city tax and betterment charges.

 Adv.
 Shaham was selected by the ILA to prepare the standard agreements between purchasers of lots and the development and management companies on behalf of the ILA and for selecting the ILA’s supervision company.

 Adv.
 Lekner founded the Jurists’ Forum of the Israel Women Lobby and has served as chairperson of the forum since its inception.
 The forum was founded to serve as a home for women in the legal professions in Israel.
 Young and senior legal practitioners from various legal fields work together to promote women from the legal professions to positions of power and leadership, implement proper legal gender discourse, and create a network of mutual support based on synergy and continuity of knowledge, experience, and strength.